qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 either reads `__mro__`.
 The test runs the virtual twice and expects the override to have run.
 There is no bit.
 Free-threaded builds only.

+### post-routine-owned - a guard, no proof row

+A2: a worker registers a post routine and parks at `post-routine-after-append`, right after the queue took it; the main thread runs the batch with `QCoreApplication::shutdown()`.
+The reference count must still cover the frame and the thread's argument tuple.
+Registered in the old order, the runner released a reference the queue did not own yet and the count fell below its holders.
+It runs in a child process, since the runner is the application's teardown.
+See "Post routines run from a batch" in the free-threading notes.

+### post_routine_batch (run.py)

+B16-2.
+A post routine registers another post routine.
+One thread and no timing window, so it lives in `run.py`, like `metaobject_lock`.
+With `PostRoutineBatch` the registration lands in the next batch and both callbacks run.
+Cleared, the runner walks the live queue and the assertion in `addPostRoutine()` aborts:

+    PYSIDE6_OPTION_FT unset                   ->  ok
+    PYSIDE6_OPTION_FT="~0x400000"             ->  CRASH(SIGABRT)

+The abort shows that the path reaches a registration during the walk.
+Whether the append would have moved the container on a given run depends on QList's spare capacity; the assertion replaces that question.

+Debug build only: `NDEBUG` removes the assertion, and `run.py` skips the scenario there (`needs_contract`).

+### post_routine_raises (run.py)

+B16-2, the same bit: without the batch, a raising callback leaves its exception pending for the next call.
+CPython's own assertion reports it:

+    PYSIDE6_OPTION_FT unset                   ->  ok
+    PYSIDE6_OPTION_FT="~0x400000"             ->  CRASH(SIGABRT)
+        Assertion failed: (!_PyErr_Occurred(tstate)),
+        function PyObject_CallObject, call.c

+Debug build only: `NDEBUG` removes CPython's assertion.
+A release build without the bit still mishandles the exception, silently.

+### doc-recursion-per-thread, proof-doc-recursion

+B16-5. `handle_doc()` suppresses the generated help text while it builds one, and with the bit cleared the depth is one process-wide counter.
+`doc-before-helptext` parks a thread with the depth raised, and a second thread asks for the `__doc__` of another method.
+The test expects the text the same question returns on a quiet process; with the shared counter it gets the raw descriptor.
+A wrong string is not a crash, so the test compares.

+`proof-doc-recursion` clears `DocRecursionPerThread` and expects the mismatch.
+Not covered: two threads losing an increment of the shared counter.

+### B16-3 - no test and no bit

+Parking a thread between `QMetaType::fromName()` and the registration in `createQObjectPtrMetaType()`, while a second thread registers the same name, reproduces the defect without the lock, every time:

+    FAIL: the thread that asked first lost the name - it carries 5 methods, not 4

+The locked path cannot be reached: the window is under the registration lock, and `failpoint()` refuses to park while a lock is held.
+A bit that no scenario can clear is not kept.
+See "QObject-pointer metatypes" in the free-threading notes.

 ### container-element-lease, proof-conversion-leases

 An element of a container argument is deleted while the call runs: the call